willpreebs/rust_mini_shell/README.md

 # rust_mini_shell

 Welcome to the my rust mini shell implementation.
+This is my first rust project so keep that in mind :)

 ## Some info on the project